 Jason’s great-great-grandfather, Jacob, established Helstrom Farms in the early 1900s after emigrating from Finland.
 The family’s plot of land in northern Minnesota — where Jason was born and raised — has grown in the century since, shifting from cultivating potatoes into a cattle and chicken operation.

-Rather than eating the grasses all the way down to the soil, the cows munch on tall stalks of grass; this practice reduces erosion, better sustains the root systems, and helps restore the ecosystem.
+Rather than eating the grasses all the way down to the soil, the cows munch on tall stalks of grass.
+This practice reduces erosion, better sustains the root systems, and helps restore the ecosystem.
 “It’s working with nature, rather than against it.
 The cattle help nurture the very land on which their food grows,” says Jason, 39.
 “This way of farming takes more time and patience but will pay off for generations.”

 Surrounded by thousands of acres of wild, native woodland, Helstrom Farms isn’t influenced by chemical or water run-off from other agricultural projects, which leaves the property pristine.
-Jason is maintaining that unsullied landscape by relying on a more natural grazing process (one inspired by the bison that roamed North America’s prairies).
+Jason is maintaining that unsullied landscape by relying on a more natural grazing process, one inspired by the bison that roamed North America’s prairies.

-The True North Woods Organic meat has up to five times the Omega-3s as grain-fed beef, less cholesterol, and higher levels of vitamins A and E and macronutrients such as potassium and iron.
-Helstrom beef is free of additives, hormones, pesticides, and unnatural supplements, as are the farm’s pasture-raised chickens.
+The True North Woods Organic grass-fed beef has up to five times the Omega-3s as grain-fed beef, less cholesterol, and higher levels of vitamins A and E and macronutrients such as potassium and iron.
+Minnesota grass-fed beef from Helstrom Farms is free of additives, hormones, pesticides, and unnatural supplements, as are the farm’s pasture-raised chickens.